When I was growing up as a child in the Melbourne working-class suburb of St Gabriel’s parish, Reservoir, our life was fairly simple, even innocent!

 This is the heart of Catholicism – Incarnation.
 The Word was made flesh, sharing utterly in all the sorrows and joys of being human.
 So must we, if we are to witness authentically to the joy of the Gospel.

-May the Spirit guide the Plenary Council.
+May the Spirit guide our Diocesan Synod and the Universal Synod in Rome.

-Yes, it’s only a beginning but it’s an important step in the right direction for: “The vision still has its time; presses in to fulfillment, it will not disappoint; if it delays wait for it, it will surely come, it will not be late” Habakkuk 2:2-3.
+Yes, it’s only a beginning but it’s an important step in the right direction, for: “The vision still has its time; presses in to fulfillment, it will not disappoint; if it delays wait for it, it will surely come, it will not be late” (Habakkuk 2:2-3).

 Br Mark O’Connor FMS is the Vicar for Communications and the Editor of Catholic Outlook in the Diocese of Parramatta.
 He is also the Pope Francis Fellow at Newman College, University of Melbourne.